vilisimo/steamCLI/README.md

 ## Future
 **Code-wise:**
- - More tests to ensure everything works properly.
- - Refactoring the code to reduce code duplication and increase maintainability.
  - Introducing parallel requests (most likely candidate: do scraping and lowest historical price search at the same time) to reduce waiting.
- - Figuring out what the hell ITAD uses to process titles so that non-latin letters can be represented properly (e.g., Russian alphabet).
-Also, wrapping my head around their logic of omitting some words (like 'the') but not the others (like 'a', 'an').

 **Functionality:**
  - Showing whether the game has co-op, multi-player, controller support.